geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

   * The cadastral parcels
   * And optionally features belonging to a specified layer.
 The search is here performed within the attribute information of a layer using a search text.
 * The **layer search** wich enables the search of layers belonging to the API.
+* The **feature search** which is used to search through features descriptions.
+Note that you can also specify a bounding box to filter the features.
-* The **feature search** which is designed to efficiently discover the features of a layer based on an geographic extent.
+* The **feature identify** which is designed to efficiently discover the features of a layer based on an geographic extent.

 Input parameters
 ^^^^^^^^^^^^^^^^